CiSigep/springReact/README.md

 in the project folder.

-To shutdown, send a post to the "/actuator/shutdown"
+To shutdown, send a POST request to the "/actuator/shutdown"